GhitaB/nim-game/README.md

 # nim-game
-Vanilla JS implementation of a version of Nim as we played in school using pen and paper
+Vanilla JS implementation of a version of [Nim game](https://en.wikipedia.org/wiki/Nim) as we played in school using pen and paper